 The Emancipation Proclamation of 1863 officially outlawed slavery, but it did not end slavery within the cultural confines of the 5 tribes.
 General Robert E. Lee surrendered his Confederate troops at Appomattox, on April 9, 1865, but slavery was not over.
-A little more than a month later, Union army general Gordon Granger announced, in Galveston, the federal proclamation that all enslaved people in the state of Texas were free.
+Another month would pass before Union army general Gordon Granger announced, in Galveston, the federal proclamation that all enslaved people in the state of Texas were free.
 (That is why we celebrate Juneteenth.)

 But even after that, there were still thousands of enslaved people toiling away in Indian Country, and they were not freed until 1866.